Mhora19/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script changes the working directory to te users home directory this script displays current directory contents in a long format
+this script changes the working directory to te users home directory this script displays current directory contents in a long format This script displays the current directory contents including hidden files